elvanto/api-dotnet/README.md

 ### For Authentication using an API Key:

-First get your API key from Settings > Account Settings, then in the program:
+First get your API key from Settings > Account Settings, then in your code:

 ```csharp
 ElvantoAPI api = new ElvantoAPI(api_key);